-Neighboring Tip of the Week - Have a spring block party.
+Neighboring Tip of the Week – Check in again with your neighbors.

 As you probably have noticed, we are in the routine of releasing this particular neighboring tip every eight weeks.
 Why?
 Because we think checking in with our neighbors regularly is one of the best ways we can neighbor in the midst of this pandemic.
 Every eight weeks, we want to give you the opportunity to ask yourself, “Have I checked in with my neighbors recently?”.
 This week, if your answer is “no”, that’s okay, and now is your opportunity to do so!
 If your answer is “yes”, that’s awesome, but because so much has changed, and continues to change rapidly, in the midst of this pandemic, we now encourage you to check in with them again!